jddixon/xlU_go/ghpDoc/index.md

 [xlattice_go;](https://jddixon.github.io/xlattice_go)
-a Go implementation of a file system based on **content keys**, where a content key is a cryptographically secure hash.

-either 20 or 32 bytes long.
+a Go implementation of a file system based on **content keys**, where a content key is a cryptographically secure hash either 20 or 32 bytes long.

 ## Directory Structure